 Panels and Conferences

-Last February, the National Museum of American History presented a public program addressing issues of labor and food production throughout the history of the United States.
-The program begun with the film Harvest of Loneliness by award winning director Gilbert Gonzales and was followed by a conversation with scholars Matt Garcia, Donald Mitchell, Melanie DuPuis and Museum curator Steve Velasquez.
-The program concluded with a book signing inside FOOD exhibition.
+The National Museum of American History presented a public program addressing issues of labor and food production throughout the history of the United States.
+The program began with the film Harvest of Loneliness by award winning director Gilbert Gonzales and was followed by a conversation with scholars Matt Garcia, Donald Mitchell, Melanie DuPuis and Museum curator Steve Velasquez.
+The program concluded with a book signing inside FOOD: Transforming the American Table exhibition.

 20th Anniversary of the Mt.
 Pleasant Disturbance of 1991 Panel Discussion | May 8, 2011

-In this onstage conversation, the 20th anniversary of the Mt.
-Pleasant riots, which unfolded over a course of three days, was discussed and reflected on.
-The panel was moderated by José Sueiro, former publisher of La Nación newspaper and included former D.C. mayor Sharon Pratt Dixon, former D.C. chief of police Isaac Fulwood, Jr., NMAH curator and Mt.
-Pleasant resident Olivia Cadaval, former head of the Latino Civil Rights Task Force Pedro Avilés and activist Marco Del Fuego.
+The 20th anniversary of the Mt.
+Pleasant riots, which unfolded over a course of three days, was discussed and reflected on during an onstage conversation.
+The panel was moderated by José Sueiro, former publisher of La Nación newspaper, and included former D.C. mayor Sharon Pratt Dixon, former D.C. chief of police Isaac Fulwood, Jr., NMAH curator and Mt.
+Pleasant resident Olivia Cadaval, former head of the Latino Civil Rights Task Force Pedro Avilés, and activist Marco Del Fuego.
 Both the context that spurred the riots and the effects of the events were discussed.
 Though details of the events still remain in contention, the riots began when an African American police officer shot a 30-year-old Salvadoran immigrant.
 After protests and demonstrations grew violent, then-mayor Pratt declared a curfew in hopes of curbing chaos in the streets.
 However, when looting and setting fire to police cruisers ensued, tear gas was shot into the rioters and 230 people were arrested.
 The mob disbanded on the third night but the event remains an important moment for Latinos in D.C.

 In 2010, to commemorate the Mexican Revolution’s centennial, the PLHC presented three days of programming in Carmichael Auditorium.
 An academic conference with presentations and panel discussions was followed by artist and poet Guillermo Gomez-Peña, who presented his latest work, “Strange Democracy,” which was inspired by the events of Mexico’s bicentennial of independence from Spain and the centennial of the Revolution.
 At the end of the symposium, mariachis presented corridos, or ballad-style songs based on historical or heroic events.